HFrost0/bilix/README.md

 If you have new ideas or new feature requests👍，welcome to participate in the [Discussion](https://github.com/HFrost0/bilix/discussions)

-If you find this project helpful, you can give the author a [Star](https://github.com/HFrost0/bilix)🌟
+If you find this project helpful, you can support the author by [Star](https://github.com/HFrost0/bilix/stargazers)🌟

 ## Contribute